In 2022, tuition for full-time students at Queens University of Charlotte was $39,030 a year.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Room and board at Queens University of Charlotte costs $14,026 a year.
-This number covers the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat all or some of your meals the Queens University of Charlotte's on-campus cafeterias and dining facilities.
-Students who do not live on-campus but would like to be able to eat in the campus dining can choose to be on a meal plan.
-The cost of board-only is $10,778.
+Room and board at Queens University of Charlotte is $19,100 a year.
+This covers the cost of living in dorms or other on-campus housing, and a meal plan that enables you to eat all or some of your meals the school dining facilities.
+Students who do not live on-campus but would like to be able to eat in the campus dining can pay for a meal plan.
+The cost of board-only is $12,600.

-There may be optional fees associated with participating in special activities, like Greek Life, or participating in sports or other extracurriculars.
-Most colleges have resources so that those with financial need to get help covering these fees.
+Keep in mind, there could also be optional fees associated with participating in special activities, like Greek Life, or participating in sports or other extracurriculars.
+Many schools offer resources so that those with demonstrated need to get help covering these fees.

-The cost of getting around in college depends on a few key factors.
+The total cost of getting around in college depends on a few key factors.
 Will you take a subway, car or an airplane to get to school?
-Is on-campus parking free, or will you need to budget for parking?
-Is the campus easy to get around on foot?
-Do you plan to bring a car or will you need to use public transportation?
-All of these factors can make a big difference in your transportation budget.
+Will you need to pay to park on-campus?
+Is the campus walkable?
+Do you own a car, or are you planning to use busses, subways, or other modes of transportation?
+All of these questions can make a big difference in your estimated cost of transportation.
 At Queens University of Charlotte, freshman are not allowed to park on campus.

-Where are a college is located can impact your transportation budget.
+The location of a college or university can impact your transportation budget.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the other hand transportation in an urban area might be expensive, but there may be more trains, busses and affordable flights to actually get to school.
-The Queens University of Charlotte campus is in a urban setting in North Carolina, near Charlotte.
+On the flip side, getting around in a city is often pricey, but cities may offer more trains, busses or low-cost flight options to actually get to school.
+The Queens University of Charlotte campus is located in a city in North Carolina, not far from Charlotte.

 Now, let’s go over all of the costs we've covered, to get a better estimate of the actual cost of attending Queens University of Charlotte.